LangProc/langproc-2017-lab/2-parsers/readme.md

 -------

-There is a script called `test_parser.sh`, which applies the tests used during assesment.
+There is a script called `test_parser.sh`, which applies the tests used during assessment.
 During testing it will perform two tasks:

 - Check that the expressions in [test/valid_expressions.input.txt](test/valid_expressions.input.txt)